Undermining China: towns sink after mines close

 The area was once a prosperous coal region with more than 1,000 mines, but extraction stopped after the collapse in prices, and the local economy cratered.

-"Before we got here this piece of land wasn't suitable for any kind of planting, but now at least some of it can be used," said Shi Xin, project manager with the United Photovoltaics Group, which owns and operates a 100-megawatt solar farm at the site.
+"Before we got here this piece of land wasn't suitable for any kind of planting, but now at least some of it can be used," said He Xin, project manager with the United Photovoltaics Group , which owns and operates a 100-megawatt solar farm at the site.

-(This version of the story corrects the name of project manager in final paragraph to Shi Xin, not He Xin)